 About a 15-minute walk from Gastown is another popular Vancouver district, Yaletown.
 The two streets to explore are Mainland and Hamilton street on foot.
 Pop into a few shops, including The Cross Design and Fine Finds before walking down to the seawall and renting a bike from Reckless Bike Store.

-Bike Ride the Seawall (Budget 2 hours)
+Sunset Bike Ride on the Seawall (Budget 2 hours)

 The Vancouver Seawall is an absolute must!
 Even if you are only in Vancouver for 24 hours, I still recommend taking in the sights along this path carved out of the coastline.
 Start in Yaletown and head West towards Second Beach.
 Bike through English Bay and stay right when you get to the park with the big open field (you went the right way if you go through a tunnel).
 Keep winding around Stanley Park until you complete a loop.
 The bike rental place can give you a map.